d12frosted/elpa-mirror/gnu/activities-readme.txt

   1. Arrange windows in a tab according to an activity you're performing.
-  2. Call `activities-new' (`C-x C-a n') to save the activity under a name.
+  2. Call `activities-define' (`C-x C-a C-d') to save the activity under a name.
   3. Perform the activity for a while.
   4. Change window configuration, change tab, close the tab, or even restart Emacs.